Compile from source

 To run NEARCore node in the testing mode, for example to test it or for development of

-near-shell you can use scripts that sets up special tests-only local testnet:
+near-cli you can use scripts that sets up special tests-only local testnet:

 This sets up a new single node testnet, with predetermined private key of the validator and turns on "fast" mode of block production to make development and testing easy.